 On June 18, Deakin Waterfront Campus, partnered with IBM, Cisco and B/HERT held a round table discussing Geelong's transformation to a Smart City.
-Expert speakers and a Smart Campus simulation model demonstrated how digital technology and the Internet of Everything enable campus operations to deliver better services.
-For more information, read here.
+Read the report here.

-The ePortfolio Round Table, held on March 27, 2015, was co-hosted by Deakin University, Macquarie University and University of Southern Queensland, and sought to better understand how ePortfolios can be useful when recruiting, selecting or employing graduates.
-The Round Table supported an OLT (Australian Government Office for Learning and Teaching) funded project currently being implemented in Business Education.
+The ePortfolio Round Table, held on March 27, 2015, was co-hosted by Deakin University, Macquarie University and University of Southern Queensland.
 Read the agenda here.

 Loading Twitter Feed.
 Please wait a moment ..